hydroper-jet/lang/design/design.md

 # Source inclusion

-Sources are simply recursively collected from specified directories and supplied to the compiler:
+Sources are simply recursively collected from specified directories and supplied to the compiler.

-* Not only regular file extensions are included, but also JXML file extensions.